Farman F.140 Super Goliath

-The Farman F.140 Super Goliath was a very large, four engine biplane night bomber, designed in France in the mid-1920s.
+The Farman F.140 Super Goliath was a very large, four-engined, biplane night bomber, designed in France in the mid-1920s.
 Nine flew with the French Air Force until concerns about structural weakness grounded them in 1930.
 The prototype set several world records for altitude reached with heavy useful loads.

 Design and development

 Two different Farman types have taken the name Super Goliath, the first being the sole Farman BN.4 of 1922.
 The F.140, first flown in April 1924, also had 4 engines, though these were more powerful, but was slightly smaller; small numbers served briefly with l'Armeé de l'Air.

 The F.140 was a large triple bay biplane with unstaggered, constant chord, square tipped wings.
 The interplane gap was large, with the upper plane held high above the fuselage by a set of four vertical centre section struts.
 The interplane struts were also simple parallel pairs.
 It had four 500 hp (373 kW) Farman 12We engines, water-cooled units with their cylinders, in three banks of four, arranged in W or broad arrow configuration.

 These were mounted on the lower wings as tractor/pusher pairs, each pair in a single cylindrical housing with domed ends, in the inner bays.
 Each engine drove a four-blade propeller, each constructed from a pair of two-blade airscrews bolted to the drive shafts at right angles.
 Tall, narrow radiators were placed vertically above the engine housings.

 The fuselage of the F.140 was flat sided, the nose rounded into an upright half-cylinder.
 It had a conventional undercarriage with pairs of mainwheels mounted on solid, broad, rectangular, vertical extensions below the engines.

 The F.140 Super Goliath flew for the first time in April 1924.
 It was followed in 1930 by the F.141, a modernised version with a nose with a "balcony", a forward thrusting overhanging structure for a gun emplacement.
 This increased the length by 1.17 m (3 ft 10 in).